Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Contractual Services

-The processed data includes the master data of our contractual partners (e.g., names and addresses), contact data (e.g., email addresses and phone numbers), as well as contract data (e.g., services used, contract content, contractual communication, names of contact persons) and payment data (e.g., bank details, payment history).
+Processed data includes: master data (e.g., names and addresses), contact data (e.g., email and phone numbers), contract data (e.g., services used, contract content, names of contact persons), and payment data (e.g., bank details, payment history).

 Administration, Financial Accounting, Office Organisation, Contact Management